 When the weekend comes along I still wake up early and go to be early.
 I found it hard to switch my schedule during the week because over time I naturally wanted to go to bed early and wake up early.
 There have been times where I might wake up at 6am, but most of the time I keep the 5am wake time.

-The best way for me to wake myself up is to drink some cold water.
+The best way for me to wake myself up is to drink some cool water.
 So again I am getting ready the night before, by putting my cup next to my bed for the morning.
 Once I am up and drinking water there is no way I am going back to bed.
-This inexpensive cup I found on amazon is the best, it keeps my water cold through the entire night.
-(I like cold water)

 Obviously if you live with other people and they have a different sleep schedule then you might have to do something else, but this works great for me.